-We have the following review: “The German conductor Rudolf Piehlmayer, born in Bavaria, was cheered loudly and rightly so.
+“German conductor Rudolf Piehlmayer…was cheered loudly and rightly so.
 He gave the orchestra a great clarity with a warm and enveloping sound.
-He propels his musicians (68) with rigor, and a sensitively balanced focus and we note the quality of the brass section, especially congratulating the tuba!”
-The review was for the new Lohengrin in Rouen.
-In a career of more than 25 years he has conducted throughout the world, having made his opera debut in Regensburg in Hansel und Gretel in 1993.
-For 7 years he was the Gmusic director of Augsburg Philharmonic followed by his tenure as permanent guest conductor of the Gewandhaus Orchestra at the Leipzig Opera.
-He has conducted at the Deutsche Oper Berlin, Mozarteum Orchestra Salzburg, Norske Opera, Musashimo Akademia Musicae Tokyo and with many orchestras throughout Germany.
-He has a number of recordings to his credit.
+He propels his musicians with rigor and a sensitively balanced focus.”
+This review was for his Lohengrin in Rouen.
+In a career of more than 25 years he has conducted throughout the world, having made his opera debut in Regensburg conducting Hansel und Gretel in 1993.
+For 7 years he was the music director of Augsburg Philharmonic followed by his tenure as permanent guest conductor of the Gewandhaus Orchestra at Leipzig Opera.
+He has conducted at the Deutsche Oper Berlin, Mozarteum Orchestra Salzburg, Norske Opera, Musashimo Akademia Musicae Tokyo, and with many orchestras throughout Germany.